-How are they going to explain away Job's suffering?
+How are these teachers going to explain away Job's suffering?
 Do you remember Job whom God bragged to satan in Job chapter 1 - a blameless and upright man?
-As you know, God allowed satan to bring total havoc on Job's life, from losing his wealth and fame to his health.
+As you know, God allowed satan to bring total havoc on Job's life, from losing his wealth, health, reputation, as well as all of his 10 children.
 To justify their faith movement heresy, they have to ignore this portion of the Bible, the very sentence out of God's own lips.
-Don't even go there.
+That's a totally messed up theology.